Are your Products Agile enough for the Holiday Season?

 Pillar 4: Tool and System Access (The 'How Fast')

-• 48-Hour Stakeholder Mapping: Our PMs immediately initiate interviews with the top 5 key stakeholders.
+- 48-Hour Stakeholder Engagement: Rather than spending the first week in documentation review, our interim PMs immediately initiate conversations with the top five key stakeholders.
 By understanding their pain points and priorities first, the interim PM establishes trust and quickly identifies the highest-leverage work.

-• Agile Resilience Check: The first week is dedicated to observing the team’s current agile product development practices.
+- Agile Health Check in Week One: The first week is dedicated to observing the team’s current agile product development practices.
 We look for friction points in ceremonies, decision-making, and backlog health, often providing immediate, actionable fixes that improve efficiency even after the coverage period ends.

 Ready to Secure Your Product Momentum During Any PTO Peak?